 Health Benefits of Pecans

-Prostate Health.
-The same natural compound, beta-sitosterol, that gives pecans its cholesterol-lowering power, has also been shown to be effective in treating the symptoms of benign prostatic hyperplasia (BPH).
+The same natural compound, beta-sitosterol, that gives pecans its cholesterol-lowering power, is also effective in treating the symptoms of benign prostatic hyperplasia (BPH).
 About two ounces of pecans provides an amount of beta-sitosterol found to be effective.
 In addition, a recent laboratory study from Purdue University found that gamma-tocopherol, the type of vitamin E found in pecans, has the ability to kill prostate cancer cells while leaving healthy cells alone.
 The researchers now want to test this and other types of vitamin E in animals.

 Pecans Instead of Meat